FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/3_features/33_storage/storage_by_table_structure.md

 - **_sys_current_state_**

 Stores the latest status of the current blockchain.
-Every time block data is stored, this table will update the information, including the current allocated self-increasing id, the current block height, the number of failed transactions, and the total number of transactions.。The table structure is as follows:
+Every time block data is stored, this table will update the information, including the current allocated self-increasing id, the current block height, the number of failed transactions, and the total number of transactions。The table structure is as follows:

 | Field| key  | value |
 | ---- | ---- | ----- |